crspybits/SMSyncServer/README.md

 			<true/>
 		</dict>

 * When you get to the point you see "Error signing in: Error Domain=com.google.GIDSignIn Code=-4" on the console log, you know you are making progress!
-Your next steps should include allow the user to sign-in to their cloud storage account, and making sure you have the [URL Schemes required by Google SignIn](https://developers.google.com/identity/sign-in/ios/start-integrating#add-config).
+Your next steps should include allowing the user to sign-in to their cloud storage account, and making sure you have the [URL Schemes required by Google SignIn](https://developers.google.com/identity/sign-in/ios/start-integrating#add-config).

 * You will also need to setup a delegate for the SMSyncServer session shared instance.